OSA413/Sonic4_Tools/docs/AMB structure.md

 [FN] (File Number) - Number of files in the archive (may differ from the actual number of files).

-[LP] (List Pointer) - Pointer to where enumeration of the files pointers and lengths starts.
+[LP] (List Pointer) - Pointer to where enumeration of the file pointers and lengths starts.

-[DP] (Data Pointer) - Pointer to where enumeration of the files data starts.
+[DP] (Data Pointer) - Pointer to where enumeration of the file data starts.

-[NP] (Name Pointer) - Pointer to where enumeration of the files names starts.
+[NP] (Name Pointer) - Pointer to where enumeration of the file names starts.

 [FP] (File Pointer) - Pointer to where file data starts.